 They deal with the worst, hone the best, find the kernel of truth that lies somewhere in between the two and share that truth with any one and everyone whose path they cross.
 They are more than just a duo, or a band, or an act.
 While it wasn’t part of the plan from the beginning, they both realize now that what they really do is build and sustain relationships.

 Become an official member of the Moors & McCumber community by joining us on Patreon.

-Get access to exclusive membership deals on music, merchandise and special access to shows, videos and more.
+Get access to exclusive membership deals on music, merchandise, early access to Adventure Tour dates, special access to shows, videos and more.